newsuk/times-components/packages/context/README.md

 More theme properties will be added in the future, such as the section colours, that will be defined by the apps' current navigation state.

-Client callbacks that are bridged through NativeModules can utilise contexts.